 This being said, white flour tortillas once contained lard.

 What is lard?

 Lard is the fat (from the pig) used in traditional Mexican flour tortillas.
-It’s what Mexicans used to add in order to keep tortillas soft, tender and moist.
+It’s what Mexicans used to add to keep tortillas soft, tender, and moist.
 They used lard, but using another type of fat such as butter, shortening or oil was also a common practice.

-Naturally, as vegans, we would never want any fat (from animals) in our blessed tortilla, but we can rejoice.
-Because nearly all commercially sold tortillas are VEGAN.
+Naturally, as vegans, we would never want any fat (from animals) in our blessed tortilla, but we can rejoice, as nearly all commercially sold tortillas are vegan.

 Let’s have a look at my favorites:

 Ingredients: Wheat Flour, Water, Stabiliser: Glycerol, Sunflower Oil, Emulsifier: Mono- and Diglycerides of Fatty Acids, Dextrose, Raising Agents: Sodium Bicarbonate, Sodium Acid Pyrophosphate, Salt.

 As we can see, Sunflower Oil was added instead.
 This is what gives it that softness, which allows you to wrap the ingredients without having the tortilla crumble apart.